SiddharthMalhotra/sPCA/README.md

 ```
 SPARK_HOME/bin/spark-submit --class org.qcri.sparkpca.SparkPCA --master <master-url> target/sparkPCA-1.0.jar  <path/to/input/matrix> <path/to/outputfile> <number of rows> <number of columns> <number of principal components> [<Error sampling rate>] [<max iterations>]
 ```
-This command runs runs sPCA on the local mode of Spark with one worker thread.
+This command runs sPCA on top of Spark in the local machine with one worker thread.
 The following is a description of the command-line arguments of sPCA.
 - `<master-url>: `The master URL for the cluster (e.g. spark://23.195.26.187:7077), it is set to `local[K]` for running Spark in the local mode with *K* threads (ideally, set *K* to the number of cores on your machine).
 If this argument is set to `local`, the applications runs locally on one worker thread (i.e., no parlellism at all).
 -	`<path/to/input/matrix>:` directory that contains an example input matrix in the sequenceFileFormat `<IntWritable key, VectorWritable value>`.
 -	`<path/to/outputfile>:` The file where the resulting principal components is written
 -	`<number of rows>:` Number of rows for the input matrix
--	`<number of columns>:` Number of columns for the input matrix : 5
+-	`<number of columns>:` Number of columns for the input matrix
 -	`<number of principal components>:` Number of desired principal components
 -	`[<Error sampling rate>](optional):` The error sampling rate [0-1] that is used for computing the error, It can be set to 0.01 to compute the error for only a small sample of the matrix, this speeds up the computations significantly
 - `[<max iterations>] (optional):` Maximum number of iterations before terminating, the default is 3